 “It was devastating to me.
 The worst part of this whole thing for me was being told I couldn’t breastfeed anymore.
 It was worse than the pain.
 They robbed me of that experience with my child.”

 It took over four months and a lengthy stay in the hospital for Nicole to finally beat her antibiotic-resistant infection.
 She’s better now, but is constantly worried about Thomas’ welfare.
-Her son starts kindergarten next year, and she worries about the possibility of him contracting an antibiotic-resistant infection.
+Her son is in school now, and she worries about the possibility of him contracting an antibiotic-resistant infection.

 Nicole and Thomas’ story is very scary.
 But if we can convince factory farms to stop overusing antibiotics and allowing dangerous bacteria to develop, we can start to close the chapter on antibiotic-resistant infections.
 Take action now and tell Congress to save antibiotics for medicine, not factory farms.